MicrosoftDocs/azure-docs/articles/active-directory/hybrid/how-to-connect-health-data-freshness.md

 > [!IMPORTANT]
 > This alert follows Connect Health [data retention policy](reference-connect-health-user-privacy.md#data-retention-policy)

 * Make sure that Azure AD Connect Health Agents services are running on the machine.
-For example, Connect Health for AD FS should have 3 services.
+For example, Connect Health for AD FS should have three services.
   ![Verify Azure AD Connect Health](./media/how-to-connect-health-agent-install/install5.png)

 * Make sure to go over and meet the [requirements section](how-to-connect-health-agent-install.md#requirements).
 * Use [test connectivity tool](how-to-connect-health-agent-install.md#test-connectivity-to-azure-ad-connect-health-service) to discover connectivity issues.
-* If you have HTTP Proxy, please follow [configuration steps here](how-to-connect-health-agent-install.md#configure-azure-ad-connect-health-agents-to-use-http-proxy).
+* If you have an HTTP Proxy, follow these [configuration steps](how-to-connect-health-agent-install.md#configure-azure-ad-connect-health-agents-to-use-http-proxy).

 The alert detail blade lists out missing data element(s) from a server.
 The following table will help narrow down the problem further.
 ### Connect Health for Sync